toreau/Text-Info/README.md

 - new()

     Returns a new [Text::Info](https://metacpan.org/pod/Text::Info) object.
-Can take the `text` as a single argument, optionally `tld` (top level domain, for better language detection), and/or optionally `language` if you want to specify the text's language yourself.
+Can take `text` as a single argument, optionally `tld` (top level domain, for better language detection), and/or optionally `language` if you want to specify the text's language yourself.